-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact b) Require or result in the construction of a new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? $\boxtimes$ c) Require or result in the construction of a new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? $\boxtimes$ d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? $\boxtimes$ e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? $\boxtimes$ f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? $\boxtimes$ g) Comply with federal, state, and local statutes and regulations related to solid waste? $\boxtimes$
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact C) Require or result in the construction of a new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? \boxtimes d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? \boxtimes e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? \boxtimes f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? \boxtimes g) Comply with federal, state, and local statutes and regulations related to solid waste? \boxtimes

 - a-b.
+Wastewater disposal would be accommodated on-site in compliance with State and County regulations.
 The project will not exceed wastewater treatment requirements of the Regional Water Quality Control Board and will not result in a significant impact.
-Wastewater disposal would be accommodated on-site or utilize a hold and haul system in compliance with State and County regulations.
 The project will not require construction of any new water treatment facilities that will result in a significant impact to the environment.
-Water will be provided through an existing well. - c.
+Water will be provided by existing on-site wells.
+Potential impacts would be less than significant. - c.
 The project will not require or result in the construction of new storm water drainage facilities or expansion of existing facilities, which would cause a significant impact to the environment.
 The preliminary grading and drainage plan and storm water control plan have been reviewed by the Engineering Division.
 As conditioned, impacts would be less than significant. - d.
-As discussed in the Hydrology and Water Quality section, according to the water analysis, the proposed water use (inclusive of the residential uses, landscaping, vineyard irrigation, and winery uses) is approximately 9.3 acre feet per year.
-Since the existing water use of 9.0 af/yr and proposed water use of 9.3 af/yr is less than the calculated availability of 19.97 af/yr based on the project sites location on the valley floor, the project complies with the Napa County Water Availability Analysis requirements.
-A Tier 2 and Tier 3 analysis are not required.
-Utilizing the Valley Floor screening criteria of 1 acre-foot of water per acre of land, the 19.97 acre site would have a water use availability of 19.97 acre-feet per year.
-Since the proposed water use of 9.3 acre-feet per year is less than the calculated availability of 19.97 acre-feet per year, the project would not require new or expanded entitlements and the project will have a less than significant impact on groundwater supply and recharge rates.
-The proposed project would only require 0.30 af/yr of groundwater. - e.
-A Wastewater Disposal Feasibility Report was prepared for the project by Applied Civil Engineering, Inc., dated June 15, 2015.
-The report evaluated the disposal of both winery process and domestic wastewater, and presented two treatment and dispersal options, both of which meet the Napa County Environmental Health Design standards.
-As noted above, the project's winery process wastewater treatment would either be processed on-site or utilize a hold and haul tank system, wherein waste would be processed off-site.
-If the hold and haul option is selected, the East Bay Municipal Utility District would be the wastewater treatment provider which has a capacity in the millions of gallons. - f.
+As discussed in the Hydrology and Water Quality section, according to the water analysis, the proposed water use (inclusive of the residential use, landscaping, vineyard irrigation, and winery uses) is approximately 3.49 acre feet per year.
+Utilizing the Valley Floor screening criteria of 1 acre-foot of water per acre of land, the 16 acres the project site located on the valley floor would have a water use availability of 16 acre-feet per year.
+Since the proposed water use of 3.49 acre-feet per year is less than the calculated availability of 16 acre-feet per year, the project would not require new or expanded entitlements and the project will have a less than significant impact on groundwater supply and recharge rates. - e.
+Wastewater will be treated on-site and will not require a wastewater treatment provider.
+As such, impacts would be less than significant. - f.
 According to the Napa County Baseline Data Report, all of the solid waste landfills where Napa County's waste is disposed have more than sufficient capacity related to the current waste generation.
 Therefore, impacts would be less than significant. - g.
 The project would comply with federal, state, and local statutes and regulations related to solid waste.
 Impacts would be less than significant.